metapolator/metapolator/specimen,-and-glyph-interaction.md

 **note**: kerning _will_ need updating for a whole catalog of design changes to masters, and are to be interpolated for instances.

 #### editing kerning
 **note**: the kerning editor is designed for _updating_ kerning, not for defining kerning from scratch. it is however an _educated_ kerning editor.
+This editing is ‘fly by wire’ instead of wysiwyg, in order to provide (sub-)uint input precision, independent of specimen viewing size.

 When two adjacent glyphs are selected, then hovering the mouse for 500ms over the ‘inter-glyph’ part of the selection indication bar shows the kerning control: